Search

 Back to all

-Tortoise feeding by TROPICA
+Tortoise feeding by TROPICAL

-Tortoise feeding by TROPICA
+Tortoise feeding by TROPICAL

-What to feed herbivorous land turtles?
+What to feed herbivorous tortoises?

 If you read my previous post about the maintenance of land turtles, then you already know how to prepare a terrarium and paddock for them.
 Now it's time to discuss the diet of turtles from the Mediterranean.
 In this post you will learn what to feed herbivorous land turtles to ensure their long life in health and great condition.

-What do land turtles feed on in nature?
+What do tortoises feed on in nature?

 The correct diet of herbivorous turtles from the Mediterranean region is based on a diverse mixture of grasses, herbaceous plants and flowers.
 It is a food that they feed on in the wild and their digestive systems are adapted to such food.
 The diet must be typically vegetarian, without the addition of protein of animal origin.
 It happens in nature that a herbivorous turtle feeds on carrion or a small invertebrate.
 However, these are extremely rare situations.
 Therefore, most of the food of herbivorous turtles should be vegetable fiber.

-What to feed herbivorous land turtles at home?
+What to feed herbivorous tortoises at home?

 In captivity, turtles should be fed with herbaceous plants, flowers and grasses.
 So, grasses (timothy, Bermuda grass), weeds, herbs and other green plants (dandelion, all varieties of clover, alfalfa, broad-leaved and lanceolate plantain, common rotifers, field bindweed, marigold flower) will be an excellent food.
 You can also serve arugula, chicory, lamb's lettuce and spices in pots (thyme, basil, oregano, mint).